-31st GST Council meeting underway at Vigyan Bhavan in Delhi
+31st GST Council meeting: TV, tyres, power banks to become cheaper, effective from 1st Jan 2019

-New Delhi, Dec 22: The 31st GST Council meeting under the chairmanship of Finance Minister Arun Jaitley is underway at Vigyan Bhavan on Saturday.
+New Delhi, Dec 22: Finance Minister Arun Jaitley said 28 per cent slab rate is only applicable on 34 items now, these are luxury items.
+The 31st GST Council meeting under the chairmanship of Finance Minister was held at Vigyan Bhavan on Saturday.

-The agenda for the meeting has not been made official yet.
-However. topics such as simplified returns, completely online refunds process are likely to be discussed in the meeting.
+After the meeting, Jaitley said, "Monitors and Television screens, Tyres, Power banks of Lithium-ion batteries have brought down from 28 per cent to 18 cent slab.
+Accessories for carriages for specially abled persons have been brought down to 5 per cent.

+"Movie tickets up to Rs 100 brought down to 12 per cent and above Rs 100 has been brought down to 18 per cent from 28 per cent.
+There is no GST cut on cement and auto parts," he said.

 The all-powerful GST Council has met 30 times and taken 918 decisions related to laws, rules and rates for the new tax regime within a span of just over two years.